 To be successful we must retain our qualified clinical, manufacturing, scientific and management personnel.
-We recently announced that Laurence Jay Korn, Ph.D., a co-founder of PDL and its Chief Executive Officer since 1987, has relinquished his responsibilities as Chief Executive Officer.
-Dr. Korn will continue to serve as Chairman of the Board and Douglas O. Ebersole has been appointed our Chief Executive Officer on an interim basis.
-In addition, we announced that Daniel J. Levitt, M.D., Ph.D., President, Research and Development, has resigned.
-We believe that existing management can operate the Company effectively while we conduct searches to fill key positions; however, if we are unsuccessful in filling these positions or retaining qualified personnel, or if the searches are prolonged, our business could be impaired.
+In May 2002, we announced that Laurence Jay Korn, Ph.D., a co-founder of PDL and its Chief Executive Officer since 1987, relinquished his responsibilities as Chief Executive Officer.
+Dr. Korn continues to serve as Chairman of the Board and Douglas O. Ebersole is currently serving as our Chief Executive Officer on an interim basis.
+In addition, we announced in May 2002 that Daniel J. Levitt, M.D., Ph.D., President, Research and Development, resigned.
+We believe that existing management has operated the Company effectively while we conducted searches to fill key positions.
+In November 2002, we announced that the Company successfully filled two key positions.
+Specifically, on November 5, we announced that our Board of Directors elected Mark McDade to serve as our new Chief Executive Officer and a director of the Company.
+In addition, on November 7, we announced that our Board elected Steven Benner to serve as our new Senior Vice President and Chief Medical Officer.
+If we are unsuccessful in filling other positions or retaining qualified personnel, our business could be impaired.
 In addition, we face competition for personnel from other companies, academic institutions, government entities and other organizations.